pavich5/FitnessApp/README.md

-This is fitness app that helps begginers learn all the excercies

-https://antonio-pavic-jo97.vercel.app/ -- you can check out the page here
+This is fitness app that helps begginers learn all the excercies This is a project from when l was in the first 3 months of learning https://antonio-pavic-jo97.vercel.app/ -- you can check out the page here